~ Please join us for Sunday Worship~

 Youth and Children

 Child care for children from infant to three years old is available in the church nursery during the 10 am service.
 The nursery is staffed by trained professionals.

 We offer church school for children ages 4 years thru 5th grade.
 Church school takes place at 9:45 am during the service.
 Children join their parents after the sermon to participate in the Holy Communion.The Church School area has been re-designed, and we are excited about a new program to help our children learn their faith by hearing the history of salvation as told in the Scriptures.
-Beginning fall of 2017, Church School will start on a 3-year journey to encounter the most important stories of the Bible.
+Beginning fall of 2017, Church School started on a 3-year journey to encounter the most important stories of the Bible.
 In each of those years, our children will learn a selected set of biblical stories, each of which they will engage over a period of up to three weeks.
 In any given week, they might respond to the story by building with Legos, making a craft, creating a puppet show, doing a science experiment, playing games, or even cooking in the kitchen!
 (How the kids engage is up to the teachers.)
-This year, the children will learn the Bible's story of salvation by looking at the foundational stories of the Hebrew Scriptures: Creation, The Fall, The Flood, God's Promises to Israel, Abraham and Sarah, Joseph, Slavery in Egypt, The Exodus, The 10 Commandments (and Beattitudes), and Holy Baptism.
+This year, the children are learning the Bible's story of salvation by looking at the foundational stories of the Hebrew Scriptures: Creation, The Fall, The Flood, God's Promises to Israel, Abraham and Sarah, Joseph, Slavery in Egypt, The Exodus, The 10 Commandments (and Beattitudes), and Holy Baptism.
 If you have any questions, or if you would like to help with Church School in any way, please contact Tom Neely (Church School Director), Dan Goff (Vestry Liaison for Church School), or Fr.
 Kevin.

 Calling all St Francis High Schoolers!The St. Francis Youth Group exists to give our high school aged youth an opportunity to come together in a safe and relaxed setting so they can grow, connect with God, connect with each other and serve people in need.